UP will see one-on-one fight between BJP, SP with Akhilesh Yadav winning: Mamata Banerjee | Politics

 At a joint press conference with SP chief Akhilesh Yadav, Banerjee tweaked the ''khela hobe' campaign anthem of her party for last year's Assembly polls to 'Khela Hoga' (the game is on) and stressed that if ''Bengal can do it (defeat BJP), so can Uttar Pradesh''.

-''The BJP had tried it very much in Bengal but it boiled down to one-on-one (contest between the TMC and BJP).
+''The BJP had tried it pretty hard in Bengal but it boiled down to one-on-one (contest between the TMC and BJP).
 Here also, it is going to be a head-on fight, and Akhilesh Ji is going to emerge victorious.
 The SP will win and it will be history,'' Banerjee said.

 She also said that every caste is a ''pride'' for her and that her heart cries for the poor.